schmaustech/hypershift-blog/README.md

 2022-04-01T16:51:19Z	INFO	Applied Kube resource	{"kind": "NodePool", "namespace": "kni21ns", "name": "kni21"}
 ~~~

-This begins the cluster creation process but before we look at the pods coming up let first observe that the nodepool was created but it has 0 desired nodes:
+This begins the cluster creation process but before we look at the pods coming up lets first observe the nodepool that was created.
+We should see that it has 0 desired nodes listed:

 ~~~bash
 $ oc get nodepool ${CLUSTERNAME} -n ${NAMESPACE}